-Search for do-it.org to find out what’s available in your area and look for something that is of genuine interest so that you can meet like-minded people – conservation work, for instance, or working with animals.
+Visit the digital volunteering website do-it.org to find out what’s available in your area.
+Look for something that's of genuine interest so that you can meet like-minded people – conservation work, for instance, or working with animals.

 How to make new friends

 Rather than shop online, go out and about and do your shopping in the old-fashioned way – at the shops!
 Shopping online can be incredibly convenient, but it’s also very isolating.
 Target your shops carefully.
 Look out for specialist shops where you are more likely to engage with the people serving in the shop, particularly if it’s the type of art gallery or craft shop with a café that will give you a reason to keep popping back in once your festive shopping is done.

 Say yes to every invitation you get; accepting invitations might seem like a no-brainer, but sometimes when we're on our own, it’s easy to convince ourselves that it’s all a bit of an effort to go out on a cold winter’s evening to a concert or to dinner, and we’re much better staying tucked up indoors.

 Alternatively, host a drinks party yourself, asking each guest to bring someone you’ve never met before.
 Even if you don’t meet someone you really click with, the knock-on effect of boosting your circle of acquaintances may mean you meet someone special in future, via one of your new contacts.

 Remember, you’re not alone in feeling alone, but making an extra effort could pay dividends.
 Even if you don’t meet anyone new, being socially active is as important for our wellbeing and health as being physically active.
 It will boost your confidence and help you maintain a clearer sense of identity and self-worth – all attributes that will help for when you do meet someone new.